umbertocappellazzo/Dr-SHAP-AV/README.md

 ### 📈 Generative SHAP

 We provide the code to compute how modality reliance evolves across windowed stages of autoregressive decoding and the corresponding plot as in our paper.
-The code expects the path to the saved .npz files containing shapley matrices from *Whisper-Flamingo*, *AV-HuBERT*, and *Omni-AVSR* in both *clean* and *noisy* conditions.
+The code expects the path to the saved .npz files containing shapley matrices from *Whisper-Flamingo*, *AV-HuBERT*, and *Omni-AVSR* models in both *clean* and *noisy* conditions.
 Adjusting the code to a subset of these configurations is straighforward.

 ```Shell
 python Compute_Generative_SHAP.py --Whisper-Flamingo-clean-path [/path/to/Whisper-Flamingo.npz clean] --Whisper-Flamingo-noisy-path [/path/to/Whisper-Flamingo.npz noisy] \